ariefauliaa/Reactive-Beta-Quant-Strat/README.md

-# 📈 Long Reactive Beta Strategy – IDX Quant Backtest
+# 📈 📦 Long Reactive Beta - Quantitative Strategy

 This project explores long only quantitative equity strategy inspired by the rumored **"Long Reactive Beta, Short Low Beta"** setup speculated to be part of **RenTech** multifactor framework.